 Everything you need to know about menopause

 Menopause is what we say we want more than anything when we're bedridden because of period pain .
-But in a slightly more scientific way, menopause is “the natural physiological phenomenon which marks the end of the menstrual cycle , of ovulation and therefore of fertility, generally between the ages of 45 and 55 50 years” and it is accompanied physical and psychological symptoms that are more or less manageable.
+But in a slightly more scientific way, menopause is “the natural physiological phenomenon which marks the end of the menstrual cycle , of ovulation and therefore of fertility, generally between the ages of 45 and 55 50 years old” and it is accompanied by physical and psychological symptoms that are more or less easy to manage.
 In addition, some diseases may develop more easily once the process has started.
 To prepare for them and try to avoid them, it is best to get good information beforehand.

 Every woman is born with a number of ovarian follicles which each mature in turn.
 Each month, one of them is mature enough to eject the oocyte it houses out of the ovary.
 This oocyte then travels towards the uterus in order to live this short moment when it will be an ovum, that is to say the precise moment when it will perhaps be fertilized by a spermatozoon.